bobshafer/PITkit/README.md

 Participatory Interface Theory (PIT) is a new theory that the author has been developing with the help of LLMs using the public interfaces for ChatGPT, Claude, and Gemini.
 In the latter case, it has always been Gemini Pro 2.5, but the other two have seen some version changes since the author started on this, a few months ago.
 With Claude, the token limit has been fairly short, and there've been over 100 Claude threads involved.
 A few dozen of the other two LLMs' threads.

-This site is meant to help people understand PIT.
+This site is meant to help people understand PIT, as well as track its development over time.

 It should be said, though, that PIT is still unproven.

-In fact, the author is 'rebooting' this site in attempt to winnow out the inessential, providing a firm foundation.
+In fact, the author is 'rebooting' this site in attempt to winnow out the inessential, providing a firm foundation for moving forward (which is indeed happening).

 There is now a file here, [Math.md](Math.md), for the (dense) math.
 Feed it into an LLM and see what happens - the axiomatic sequence can be given first, then when the inevitable questions arise, give the Math.md.
 Math.md, in case it isn't clear, is AI-written.
+This morning, I gave both at once to a new Claude thread, and this is what ensued: [Claude thread, 9/6/25)[https://claude.ai/share/14f73013-1d0e-4db2-8ab0-f6d0a2d6ff08] - I edited Math.md during the thread, to remove what we were talking about there.
+See git history if interested.

 The following axioms (or rather, proto axioms in the form of a conceptual ladder) are "hand-written" (by me, Bob, a human), and embody the first such real attempt.
 But the ideas are heavily based on the prior work with PIT, which was (and still is) itself heavily AI-driven.
 On the axioms towards the end of the sequence, AI help was sought for some peer review and fact verification.